nvfuse/nvfuse/README.md

 [![Build Status](https://travis-ci.org/nvfuse/nvfuse.svg?branch=master)](https://travis-ci.org/nvfuse/nvfuse)

 NVFUSE is an embeddable file system as a library running in the user-space incorporated with [SPDK library](https://github.com/spdk/spdk) which is a user-space NVMe driver newly introduced by Intel.
 Using this file system applications can directly submit I/O requests to NVMe SSDs.
 Then, it provides high performance, high reliability as well as POSIX-like interfaces (e.g., nvfuse_open, nvfuse_read, nvfuse_write, and nvfuse_close functions).
-Note that this file system doesn't make use of well-known FUSE (File System Userspace) library to provide POSIX compatibility.
+Note that this file system doesn't make use of well-known FUSE (File System in Userspace) library to provide POSIX compatibility.
 Key features are listed as follows.

  - Running in userspace without any interactions with kernel driver so that interrupts, context switches, and memory copies are eliminated.
  - Embeddable file system as a library that introduces new interfaces are similar to POSIX API.